qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 + **text-matching**: Used to encode text for similarity matching, such as measuring similarity between two sentences.
 + **separation**: Used for clustering or reranking tasks.

-`jina-embeddings-v3` and `jina-clip-v2` supports **Matryoshka Representation Learning**, allowing users to control the embedding dimension with minimal performance loss.
+`jina-embeddings-v3` and `jina-clip-v2` support **Matryoshka Representation Learning**, allowing users to control the embedding dimension with minimal performance loss.
 Include `dimensions` in your request to select the desired dimension.
 By default, **dimensions** is set to 1024, and a number between 256 and 1024 is recommended.
 You can reference the table below for hints on dimension vs. performance: